-2.2 LONG-TERM PORTFOLIO NEEDS
+2.2 PORTFOLIO NEEDS

-This RFP is part of PNM's continued effort to address its long-term portfolio needs via the implementation of varying generation, storage, and/or demand-side technologies.
+This RFP is required to assist PNM in meeting both short-term and long-term load demands via the implementation of varying generation, storage, and/or demand-side technologies.
 Resources with the flexibility to be used in multiple applications, including but not limited to providing capacity for peak-usage times, economic dispatch in real-time markets, intra-hour balancing, and contingency reserves are anticipated to demonstrate higher values in PNM modeling.
+While short-term availability must be satisfied by the proposals, competitive resources with the ability to also support PNM's long-term portfolio needs will be evaluated more favorably.
 Additionally, PNM anticipates a higher value for resources that will help integrate and firm its increasing portfolio of variable energy resources ("VERs").